mandiant/flare-vm/README.md

 1. Failure or timeout from Chocolatey or MyGet to download a `.nupkg` file
 2. Failure or timeout due to remote host when downloading a tool
 3. Intrusion Detection System (IDS) or AV product (e.g., Windows Defender) prevents a tool download or removes the tool from the system
-4. Host specific requirement issue
+4. Host specific issue, for example when using an untested version
-    1. Untested host
-    2. Not enough disk space to install tools
 5. Tool fails to build due to dependencies
 6. Old tool URL (e.g., `HTTP STATUS 404`)
 7. Tool's SHA256 hash has changed from what is hardcoded in the package installation script

 Reasons **1-4** are difficult for us to fix since we do not control them.
 If an issue related to reasons **1-4** is filed, it is unlikely we will be able to assist.

 We can help with reasons **5-7** and welcome the community to contribute fixes as well!
-Please file GitHub issues related to package failures at: https://github.com/mandiant/VM-Packages/issues
+Please [report the bug in VM-Packages](https://github.com/mandiant/VM-Packages/issues/new?labels=%3Abug%3A+bug&template=bug.yml) providing all the information requested.

+### Updates

+Note that package updates are best effort and that updates are not being tested.
+If you encounter errors, perform a fresh FLARE-VM install.

 ## Legal Notice
 > This download configuration script is provided to assist cyber security analysts in creating handy and versatile toolboxes for malware analysis environments.
 It provides a convenient interface for them to obtain a useful set of analysis tools directly from their original sources.
 Installation and use of this script is subject to the Apache 2.0 License.
 You as a user of this script must review, accept and comply with the license terms of each downloaded/installed package.
 By proceeding with the installation, you are accepting the license terms of each package, and acknowledging that your use of each package will be subject to its respective license terms.